russell-madison/corr_comm_detection/README.md

 Contains the following functions
 * cov_to_corr: function to transform a covariance matrix into a correlation matrix

-* con_corr_func: function to generate a configuration model correlation matrix from an empirical correlation or covariance matrix, using configcorr package
+* `con_corr_func`: function to generate a configuration model correlation matrix from an empirical correlation or covariance matrix, using configcorr package [To Madison: Is this backslash quotation better?
+Or more importantly, do people do that to mention the function?
+Please investigate Github to learn the usage.
+Anyways I believe we can do better.]

 * multicorrcat: function (inspired by multicat.m) to output a flattened modularity matrix